 Once you’ve checked that out, you might be wondering what to do with this information.
 That’s quite understandable — the path from data to action isn’t always clear!
 So with that in mind we’ve gathered together some ways in which you, as residents and community groups, can use this data to bring about meaningful change.

-You’ll find each council’s X (previously known as Twitter) handle on their page of the Council Climate Action Scorecards website.
-You can use our suggested tweet below, check out our media pack for more ideas, or compose your own tweet - just remember to @ your council in.
+You’ll find each council’s social media handle on their page of the Council Climate Action Scorecards website.
+You can use our suggested social media post below, check out our media pack for more ideas, or compose your own post - just remember to @ your council in.

 Why?
 It helps show your council — and your followers — that you care about the steps they say they’re taking towards net zero, and that there’s support for strong action amongst their residents.